pivotal-cf/pivnet-resource/README.md

 It is advised to run the acceptance tests against the Pivotal Network integration environment endpoint `https://pivnet-integration.cfapps.io`.

-Run the tests with the following command:
+Run the tests with the following command (dummy values must be replaced by user):

 ```
 PRODUCT_SLUG=my-product-slug-eg-pivotal-diego-pcf \